fp-tx/build-tools/README.md

 # build-tools

 `@fp-tx/build-tools` is a thin wrapper around `tsup` for the purpose of building dual ESM/CJS packages.
 It contains a chief export `makeConfig` which will read from a configurable source directory and determine which files to include as entrypoints.
 Using these entrypoints, it also adds a dynamic "exports" field with `import` and `default` fields based on the determined entrypoints and module type (determined by `package.json > type`).
+Additionally it adds the appropriate `main`, `module`, `types`, and `bin` (if applicable) to the emitted package.json.

 Additionally, `build-tools` will emit smart declaration files with rewritten import, export, and `declare module` paths.